-Health Advisory For High Altitude Places
+Health Advisory For High Altitude Travel

 Headache and nausea are common on high altitudes.
 Please do not mistake it for Acute Mountain Sickness (AMS).
 AMS happens when your body starts showing symptoms of altitude sickness and you continue to stay at a high altitude.
-There is no need for panic if you are feeling tired or having a headache as we drive towards, say, Khardung La in Ladakh or Tawang in Arunachal.
+There is no need for panic if you are feeling tired or having a headache as you drive towards, say, Khardung La in Ladakh or Tawang in Arunachal.
 That is natural and will not cause any serious problem.
 The trick is to keep yourself hydrated and not completely empty in the stomach.
-You will also be suggested a preventive medicine, to take care of High Altitude Sickness and frequent breaks in case you feel uneasy.
+Many doctors suggest a preventive medicine, to take care of High Altitude Sickness and frequent breaks in case you feel uneasy.
 The best way to reduce the negative health effects of acute mountain sickness is to descend.

-‘F5 Escapes’ is a Bangalore-based, experiential travel company, with a focus on crafting and executing all-women travel experiences in India.
-The premise of F5 is an ambitious dream – to put India on the global travel map as a preferred destination for women.
-Come, join us, as we work towards redefining the way women travel India.
+‘F5 Escapes’ is a Bangalore-based, experiential travel company, with a focus on redefining the way women travel in India.
+The premise of F5 is an ambitious dream – to put India on the global travel map as a preferred destination for women from across the globe.

 F5 Escapes offers fixed departure all-women group tours, customized itineraries for families, groups and solo travellers.
 We also do in-city engagements which include #JustGo travel meetups, workshops to educate women on travel safety, sustainable menstruation, motorbiking etc.